 Extremes of heat and cold, as well as condensation and humidity are especially bad for digital cameras.
 That means that you have to take extra care to protect your camera from extreme temperature and environmental conditions.

 9. Display Screen Glare

 Although using a display screen rather than a traditional camera viewfinder to take photos often has advantages, there are times when this is not the case.
 In sunny conditions, for instance, the display screen can become difficult to see due to glare.
-The best situation, of course, is to have a camera with both a viewfinder and display screen.
+The best way around this is to have a camera with both a viewfinder and display screen.

 10. Fiddly Controls

 The compactness of digital cameras combined with multiple functions can mean that the controls are fiddly.
 It's easy to hit a button or turn a dial slightly.
 Then there are the multiple menu screens to contend with, should you ever.want to alter a setting.
 There are downsides to small devices.

 It used to be the case that photography was considered an artistic medium that required skill and experience and most people only took a few pictures on vacation or special occasions.
 With cameras built into smartphones, photography is now ubiquitous.
 Our lives are now flooded with images, some of them are good, but many are banal or low quality.
 Events such as music concerts are now often ruined by people who are more intent on preserving the moment than living it.